 To access CleanSpeak Management Interface you’ll need to open port

 To access the CleanSpeak API you’ll need to open port

 CleanSpeak Search Engine

-8021 on the site local IP address in addition to the
+8021 on the site-local IP address in addition to the localhost address.

 It is not recommended to expose the CleanSpeak Search Engine service to any public network.
 If this is a requirement, then a firewall should be used to limit traffic based upon the source and destination IP address to the service.

 8020 port is utilized by Elasticsearch for internal communication, including clustering.
 The